 Use white sauce in place of many cream of canned soups in casseroles.
 Please see Cream of Anything Soup for a more exact quantity and a recipe with variations to replace canned soups.
 This Turkey Tetrazzini called for canned soup.
 In the post I show two photographs, one made with the canned soup and the other, below, made with the substitute cream of anything soup, a white sauce.

-Macaroni and cheese generally uses a white sauce, and a white sauce is the basis for Scalloped Potatoes and Au Gratin Potatoes.
-I use a white sauce with cheese in my Artichoke Chicken or Turkey Casserole, and a white sauce flavored with wine for my Chicken or Turkey Pot Pie.
+Macaroni and cheese generally uses a white sauce, and a white sauce is often the basis for Scalloped Potatoes and Au Gratin Potatoes.

 Even this gorgeous Green Chile (Verde) sauce napped over my Steak Chimichangas is cooked just as white sauce is; it starts with flour & butter, then stock is added.
 At that point, it’s technically a Veloute sauce but it’s then enriched with sour cream.